jplag/JPlag/README.md

 5. You will find the generated JARs in the subdirectory `jplag.cli/target`.

 ## Usage
 JPlag can either be used via the CLI or directly via its Java API.
 For more information, see the [usage information in the wiki](https://github.com/jplag/JPlag/wiki/1.-How-to-Use-JPlag).
+If you are using the CLI, you can display you results via [jplag.github.io](https://jplag.github.io/JPlag/).
+No data will be uploaded!

 ### CLI
 *Note that the [legacy CLI](https://github.com/jplag/jplag/blob/legacy/README.md) is varying slightly.*